andstatus/game2048/README.md

 # How to run the project

 ## Android-specific project
 This multiplatform project has additional Android-specific project that is customized to have richer User experience on Android platform.
 The project is in the *game2048-android* subfolder and can be opened and run using Android Studio.
-It consist mostly of configuration files and manifests, and reuses common source code.
+It consists of build configuration files, and it reuses common source code.

 ## Running on all platforms
 The implementation uses the [KorGe template project](https://github.com/korlibs/korge-hello-world#readme).